 So there is no convenient Expressway access towards and from Hamilton, Tauranga and the southern parts of the North Island.
-The Waikato 'Blue Print' highlighted the need for a future 'full clover leaf' interchage at the eastern end of East Mine Rd

 Potential land uses are further constrained by the smaller sections and land holdings and the land's proximity to Huntly and the residential areas immediately to the south of this land.